 Politically exposed person

-However, Dr. Porter and his spouse lied.
-They were politically exposed persons inside and outside of Canada under anti-money laundering law by virtue of Dr. Porter’s position as head of Canada’s SIRC, and as special ambassador to Sierra Leone.
-As a result, the $22 million allegedly wired to Dr. Porter’s company in the tax haven should have been subject to an alert and a suspicious transaction report by Canadian banks and the bank in the Bahamas that allegedly received the funds.
+However, Porter and his spouse lied.
+They were politically exposed persons inside and outside of Canada under anti-money laundering law by virtue of Porter’s position as head of Canada’s SIRC, and as special ambassador to Sierra Leone. $22 million was wired to Porter’s company in a tax haven.

 Pressure on politicians to approve contracts

-According to testimony of Normand Bergeron, the former president of Infrastructure Québec, formerly PPP Québec, there were financial crime red flags in respect of the MUHC project, starting with what he described as enormous pressure placed on him and other government agencies to approve SNC-Lavalin as the proponent by Dr. Porter and a Canadian senator.
+According to testimony of Normand Bergeron, the former president of Infrastructure Quebec, formerly PPP Quebec, there were financial crime red flags in respect of the MUHC project, starting with what he described as enormous pressure placed on him and other government agencies to approve SNC-Lavalin as the proponent by Porter and a Canadian senator.
 An executive at SNC-Lavalin allegedly earlier told the Charbonneau Commission that the engineering firm secretly obtained copies of the competitor’s drawings in advance to prepare a better bid.

-Mr. Bergeron said that Infrastructure Québec assumed that Dr. Porter had integrity because he appeared to be a knowledgeable expert who was fully engaged in the procurement process with political connections.
+Bergeron said that Infrastructure Quebec assumed that Porter had integrity because he appeared to be a knowledgeable expert who was fully engaged in the procurement process with political connections.

 According to research from, inter alia, OECD and FATF, P3 infrastructure projects with the following characteristics are more prone to corruption: